 For example, Chime is a company that offers its customers access to banking services.
 But Chime is not a bank, nor does it possess a bank charter.
 Rather, it offers access to cards, accounts, and payments through its bank partners, Stride and Bancorp.
 The same model also applies to companies like Uber and Shopify.

 You can choose to work directly with a bank partner or indirectly through a banking-as-a-service platform (e.g., Unit).
 That choice will, in turn, affect the range of banks available to you, the kinds of products you can offer, your time-to-market, the resources you need to invest, and the long-term resilience of your financial features. (article continues below)

 When you partner with a bank, you work together with the bank to market the bank’s financial products and services.

 A bank partnership (also known as a bank fintech partnership) may allow you to make available to your customers one more of the following:

 Accounts.
 The bank opens and maintains deposit accounts that will hold your joint customers’ deposits.
 These deposits typically will be insured (up to $250K per account) in the event the bank fails.

 Cards.
-Through its relationships with payment networks such as Visa and Mastercard, the bank enables you to market debit and/or credit cards to your customers.
+Through its relationships with payment networks such as Visa and Mastercard, the bank enables you to market debit and/or credit cards (including virtual cards) to your customers.